budgetdad/Eternaldad/README.md

 **Past 1am.
 Kevin, nine years old, running a fever.
 Two rounds of vomiting had pulled us both out of sleep.**

-A father outside a locked dispensary door.
+A father outside a locked dispensary door at 1AM.
 Empty medicine cabinet.
 No backup.

 The door opened.
 The attendant dispensed the paracetamol.
 I paid.
 I thanked her twice.

-Walking home, Kevin leaning into my side, she asked the question that cut clean through the night air:
+While walking home with Kevin leaning into my side, she asked the question that cut clean through the chill night air:

 > **"Why don't you have medicine for your children?"**